Cyclists break traffic laws for personal safety and to save energy, study

 Cyclist often feel they need to frequently defend their and other cyclists behaviour.
 Be it because of minor infractions that are unmistakenly illegal like rolling through a stop sign or entirely legitimate like taking their lane on the road.
 A new study published in The Journal of Transport and Land Use details the reasons and ways cyclist tend to break traffic laws and the findings are not entirely shocking if you feel cyclists are making calculated, rational decisions in doing so.

-In order to collect the data, the researchers used what is called snowball sampling, a methodology that is good at reaching populations that are hard for researchers to access, and a scenario-based online survey that received 18,000 responses.
-The data was analyzed to better understand lawbreaking in different demographics like level of education, ethnicity, age, income, and car owning cyclists.
+In order to collect the data, the researchers used what is called snowball sampling, a methodology that is good at reaching populations that are hard for researchers to access.
+The researchers collected data using a scenario-based online survey that received 18,000 responses.
+The data was analyzed to better understand lawbreaking in different demographics like level of education, ethnicity, age, income, and car ownership.

 The most significant result the researchers uncovered was that 71 per cent of the time, when cyclists break traffic rules, they do so for reasons of personal safety.
 This compares to the most prevalent response amoung pedestrians and drivers who site saving time as the reason they disregard traffic laws.
 77 per cent of drivers and 85 per cent of pedestrians say they break traffic laws to save time.
 This compares to 50 per cent of cyclists who responded that saving time was the reason they break traffic laws.
 Saving energy was the next most common response with 56 per cent of cyclists giving it as a reason they break traffic laws.